lieberlois/k3d-dapr-example/README.md

-# Example microservice application with DAPR and Kubernetes using Rancher K3D
+# Microservices with DAPR and Kubernetes using Rancher K3D

 ## Technologies